delta-io/connectors/flink/README.md

 }
 ```

-#### 6. Source creation for Delta table, to read only user defined columns in continuous mode.
+#### 8. Source creation for Delta table, to read only user-defined columns in continuous mode.
 Suitable for streaming jobs.
+This example loads the latest table version and then monitors for changes.
 ```java
 public DataStream<RowData> createContinuousDeltaSourceUserColumns(
         StreamExecutionEnvironment env,